MsRioux/1D_arrays/README.md

 6.2 (do second)
  Search the array for one of your tasks twice, once before the sort and once after.
 For both, output the element at which the task is found.

+This assignment was created for the 2018-2019 school year.